 Enforcement The Process

-If staff reaches the preliminary conclusion that a violation occurred that warrants sanctions, staff shares with the subject of the investigation its views, including both the relevant facts and legal theories.
-This is typically done in writing.
-Staff also provides the subject with an opportunity to respond and to furnish any additional information it may deem to be helpful.
-If this process alters the complexion of the investigation, staff may reconsider its views.
-In some situations, such reconsideration has resulted in staff closing an investigation, or revising its view of the appropriate sanction.
-If staff continues to believe that sanctions are warranted, staff will submit its views and recommendations along with the subjectís response to the Commission and will proceed in accordance with the guidance provided by the Commission.
+If staff reaches the preliminary conclusion that a violation occurred that warrants sanctions, it will share its views of the facts and the law with the subject either orally or in writing.
+The subject may respond with any additional information it deems to be helpful.
+When this exchange alters the complexion of the investigation, staff may reconsider and potentially close the investigation or revise its view of the appropriate sanction.
+If staff continues to believe that sanctions are warranted, staff will submit its views and recommendations along with the subject’s response to the Commission and proceed according to Commission guidance.

 Should the Commission agree to sanctions, the Director of the Office of Enforcement will authorize the Secretary of the Commission to issue a public Preliminary Notice of Violations.
 Staff will engage in settlement discussions first as the preferred resolution.
 The public interest is often better served through settlements because compliance problems are remedied faster, disgorged profits may be returned to customers sooner, and staff is able to reallocate resources to other enforcement matters.
 For the subject, settlement can often result in significantly lower penalty amounts than those resulting from a public proceeding, and avoids litigation risk and the time and costs of a proceeding.
 If staff and the subject agree on the terms, staff submits a Stipulation and Consent Agreement to the Commission for approval.
 The Commission publicly orders the Stipulation and Consent Agreements it approves.